 How I Store My Backpacking Electronics & Gadgets

-The method I use to carry and store my backpacking electronics and gadgets is very sophisticated, as you can see above.
-The Ziploc bag, much like duct tape and dental floss, is a critical piece of my gear.
-I’ve used it to store my electronics when backpacking for about 30 years, and I have yet to have any moisture issues, or find a better storage sack.
+The method I use to carry and store my backpacking electronics and gadgets is very sophisticated, as you can see.
+Like duct tape and dental floss, the Ziploc bag is a critical piece of my gear.
+I’ve used it to store my electronics when backpacking for about 30 years, and I have yet to have any moisture issues or find a better or less expensive storage sack.

 Final Thoughts on Backpacking Electronics and Gadgets

 I carry fewer electronics than some and more than others.
 My battery is a little heavier, but I like its freedom.
 Many of my other rechargeable electronics depend on my battery, so it is important the battery be dependable and durable.